Skip to Main Content

 If you’re interested in exploring the possibility of selling your home for a flat fee, there are various options to choose from.
 Here are two popular companies to consider:

 • Houzeo: This online platform offers flat-fee MLS listing services.
-It has four tiers of packages, ranging in price from $99 to $379 or more.
+It has three tiers of packages, ranging in price from $199 to $299 or more, plus an additional percentage at close.

 Some companies also offer discounted or low-commission services.
 Companies using this model include Clever, a service that matches home sellers with agents who charge just a 1.5 percent commission, and Redfin, whose program charges just a 1 percent fee.